18 dead in huge rush across border into Spanish enclave Melilla

 The Moroccan Human Rights Association reported 27 dead but the figure could not immediately be confirmed.

-Some 140 Members of the Moroccan security forces were also injured, it added, five seriously, though none of them died.
-Four police vehicles were damaged by rocks thrown by some migrants.
+Some 140 members of the Moroccan security forces were also injured, it added, five seriously.
+Four police vehicles were damaged by rocks allegedly thrown by migrants.

 Those who succesfully made it to the other side of the border were taken to a local migrant centre, where authorities were evaluating their circumstances.
-Images on Spanish media showed exhausted refugees and migrants laying on the pavement in Melilla, some with bloodied hands and torn clothes.
+Images on Spanish media showed exhausted refugees and migrants on pavement in Melilla, some with bloodied hands and torn clothes.

 Friday’s crossings were the first attempt since relations between Spain and Morocco improved in March after a year-long dispute centred on Western Sahara, a former Spanish colony annexed by Morocco in 1976.

-The migrants, most of whom flee due to poverty and violence in their local areas. often make such mass attempts to cross through the border onto the Spanish territories in North Africa.
+Migrants, most of who flee due to poverty and violence in their local areas, often make such mass attempts to cross through the border into the Spanish territories in North Africa.

-Earlier in March, more than 3,500 people tried to scale the six-meter (20-foot) barrier that surrounds Melilla and nearly 1,000 made it across, according to Spanish authorities.
+Earlier in March, more than 3,500 people tried to scale the six-metre barrier that surrounds Melilla, with nearly 1,000 making it across, according to Spanish authorities.

 Additional reporting by agencies